+Potentially Potentially Less Than No Impact

+Significant Significant Significant

+Impact Unless Impact

+Mitigation

+Incorporated

+e.
+Other public facilities? Х

+The increase in tonnage will not impact any other public facilities.

+3.14 RECREATION

-Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less Than Significant Impact No Impact meorporated e.
-Other public facilities?
-X The increase in tonnage will not impact any other public facilities es.
-3.14 RECREATION a.
-Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?
-X The facility is an industrial use that will not impact parks or reco reational ar eas/spaces. b.
-Does the project include recreational facilities or require the construction or expansion of recreational facilities that might have an adverse physical effect on the environment?
-X The facility does not include recreational facilities, or require the facilities, that could have an adverse physical effect on the environment. tion or expa nsion of rec ereational 3.15 TRANSPORTATION/TRAFFIC Would the project: a.
+a.
+Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that v substantial physical deterioration of the facility would occur Λ or be accelerated?

+The facility is an industrial use that will not impact parks or recreational areas/spaces.

+b.
+Does the project include recreational facilities or require the construction or expansion of recreational facilities that might Х have an adverse physical effect on the environment?

+The facility does not include recreational facilities, or require the construction or expansion of recreational facilities, that could have an adverse physical effect on the environment.

+3.15 TRANSPORTATION/TRAFFIC

+a.
 Cause an increase in traffic that is substantial in relation to the existing traffic load and capacity of the street system (i.e., result in a substantial increase in either the number of vehicle trips, the volume to capacity ratio on roads or congestion at intersections)?
+X -- --- --

-X The increase in permitted throughput from the 175 TPD to 500 vehicle trips (137 inbound and 137 outbound), a total of 14 AM and 10 PM peak hour trips (5 inbound and 5 outbound).
-No traf proposed increase in permitted tonnage and no traffic study Guidelines which require preparation of a Technical Memoran a.m. or p.m. peak hour trips, and the adjacent intersections are p or F. b.
-Exceed, either individually or cumulatively, a level of peak hour ffic impacts is required dum if a property of the control of the contro trips (7 inbo are anticipa based on the roject will ac und and 7 of ted as a res ne City of dd between outbound) ult of the LA DOT 25 to 42 service standard established by the county congestion management agency for designated roads or highways?
-X
+The increase in permitted throughput from the 175 TPD to 500 TPD would generate an additional 274 daily vehicle trips (137 inbound and 137 outbound), a total of 14 AM peak hour trips (7 inbound and 7 outbound) and 10 PM peak hour trips (5 inbound and 5 outbound).
+No traffic impacts are anticipated as a result of the proposed increase in permitted tonnage and no traffic study is required based on the City of LA DOT Guidelines which require preparation of a Technical Memorandum if a project will add between 25 to 42 a.m. or p.m. peak hour trips, and the adjacent intersections are presently estimated to be operating at LOS E or F.

+b.
+Exceed, either individually or cumulatively, a level of service standard established by the county congestion Х management agency for designated roads or highways?